 Since that time, the various people groups have become separated.
 Most have lost the knowledge of the One True God and His plan for humanity.
 Instead of using God-given authority to exercise dominion while making His name great, people have continued to try to build kingdoms and make names for themselves.
 We have become divided by cultural differences, pride, greed, religions, and wars – yet we yearn for unity.

 Although the internet, global travel, and education have opened new avenues for unity, still we are divided.
 Even if we could achieve that unity, would it be for the glory of God and the betterment of mankind?
 If lessons from the past mean anything, we have much to fear when humanity unites under the leadership of ungodly rulers who war against God.

 What this world needs is not just any kind of unity, but the healing unity that only comes from submission to the reign and rule of Christ!
 We need to submit to His reign in our own lives, and then work to share the truth of His love, forgiveness, and grace with those who are still living out the causes and effects of Babel!
 How we need to pray, “Thy Kingdom come, Thy will be done in earth, as it is in heaven!”
 (Matthew 6:10) “Amen.
 Even so, come, Lord Jesus.”
 (Rev. 22:20)

-(This article was also included in the May/June 2013 Think and Believe publication.)
+Originally published in the May/June 2013 issue of Think and Believe newsletter.

 Please call our office or email us at email@example.com for additional resources on these subjects.